Type 1 diabetes + Plant Based Nutrition

 I was a study of one with positive results but no understanding of why the method was working.
 Even though I was told that I wasn’t going to succeed, I put myself through nutrition school and became a registered dietitian and certified diabetes educator.

 I immersed myself in research to understand how an insulin dependent body functions best under various conditions.
 I went through study after study on diabetes, looking for everything I could on metabolism to insulin resistance and sports nutrition.
-The conclusion I made from the purpose of decreasing insulin requirements while lowering body fat was to eat a diet primarily of plants.
+The conclusion I came to with the purpose to decrease insulin requirements while lowering body fat was to eat a diet primarily of plants.

 T1D + Exercise